 Secrets to Success

-However, the hardest part about making this bread is simply shaping a sandwich loaf.
+However, the hardest part about making this recipe is simply shaping a sandwich loaf.
 I did my best to show you the easiest way to shape a sandwich loaf, but it’s still a challenge to get that perfect fold.

 The only suggestion I have here is to practice shaping your loaf next to your baking pan so you get a good size.
 You might have to make the recipe a few times before you get a loaf that looks just right.